 - Latest book events

-Here is the updated list of events, now ten in total:
+Here is the updated list of events, originally 12 but ticking down now to two:

 2. How to buy the book